canisat/canipy/README.md

 ## Reporting

-To report issues encountered with CaniPy, file a new issue in either [GitHub](https://github.com/canisat/canipy/issues) or [GitLab](https://gitlab.com/canisat/canipy/-/issues).
+To report issues encountered with CaniPy, file a new issue in [GitHub](https://github.com/canisat/canipy/issues).

 Before filing, ensure the issue has not yet been reported in these pages before proceeding and that necessary troubleshooting steps are taken, such as running the software in a folder/directory that can be written to and ensuring the serial device is visible to the operating system.